 Specialization (9 credits: 3 courses)

-To develop a professional-level of expertise, students develop a Specialization within one of four concentration areas:
+To develop a professional-level of expertise, students develop a Specialization by taking three courses within one of five concentration areas:

 - Urban Sustainability